fershad/fershad.com/src/writing/network-sustainability-for-frontend-devs.md

 summary: Sure data transfer does not equal network energy use.
 Yes, but there is still a way for frontend developers to influence network energy consumption by reducing data transfer.
 ---

 *This post started out in a different form three months ago.
-Between then and now, I've written a draft, got some feedback, engaged with some folks on this topic, and sharpened my thinking.*
+Between then and now, I've written a draft, got some feedback, engaged with some folks on this topic, and sharpened my thinking.
+Thank you [Chris](https://www.linkedin.com/in/mrchrisadams/) and [Romain](https://www.linkedin.com/in/romain-jacob-eth/).*

 One of the first suggestions that most folks get when asking how to make their website more sustainable is *"reduce the amount of data transferred"*.
 Hopefully it's not the only advice they'll get, but even today it is still prevalent.
 That is perhaps because it presents an approachable solution to something that might initially feel daunting.